Kate and William’s last day in Australia began with the ANZAC Day dawn service at the Australian War Memorial.

 The view looking out at the crowd, shared by Sky TV’s Julian Morrison.

-It turns out Kate’s hat is by an Australian milliner, Jonathan Howard.
+Kate’s coat and hat were in keeping with a military color scheme.
+It turns out the Duchess’s hat is by an Australian milliner, Jonathan Howard.

 Mr Howard was contacted by Kensington Palace in January and asked if he would like to create a piece or pieces for the Royal Tour of Australia.